Edward Steves Homestead

 The Edward Steves Homestead is located in the Bexar County city of San Antonio in the U.S. state of Texas.
 It was designed by architect Alfred Giles and designated a Recorded Texas Historic Landmark.
 The main house was donated to the San Antonio Conservation Society in 1952.
-The organization completely restored the main house as a museum and now conducts daily tours.
+The organization completely restored the main house as a museum, which closed in 2022.
 The complete homestead property consists of four individual structures: the main house museum, the carriage house, the river house, and the servants' quarters.
 It is listed on the National Register of Historic Places listings in Bexar County, Texas, as a contributing structure of the King William Historic District.

 Homestead property

 Alfred Giles, as an employ of John H. Kampmann, is credited with designing the main house.
 Locally quarried limestone was used in construction of the four-bedroom house.
 It was completed in 1877 for $15,000.
 In 1970, the house was listed as a Recorded Texas Historic Landmark.
 The house features a mansard roof and 13-inch-thick exterior walls.
 It was fairly modern for its time, with a telephone line, electric lighting and running water.
 The parlor doors in the house featured American-made etched glass panels.

 The main house at the homestead was deeded to the San Antonio Conservation Society (SACS) in 1952 by the granddaughter of Edward Steves, Edna Steves Vaughan, and her husband Curtis Vaughan.
-SACS maintains the home as a museum and conducts daily tours.
+SACS sold the home to a private buyer in 2022.
 When SACS first approached Vaughan about purchasing the house, Vaughan offered to donate the house with the stipulation that the then-current residents be retained as caretakers.
 The grounds, exterior and interior of the French Second Empire style house were restored in 1954 as a museum with period furniture.
 With much of the original furniture gone, the Steves family donated many of their own pieces for the restoration.
 Among the pieces added in the restoration was a mosaic table featuring St. Peter's Square in Vatican City.
 When SACS did the restoration, Yale University donated an antique 1857 Chickering and Sons grand piano.

 The property contains three buildings in addition to the main house.
 The carriage house predated the main house and all other structures on the property.
 Built in 1875, the frame and stone carriage house was restored in 1976–77.
 The servants quarters was erected in 1877 and restored in 1983–84.
 The one-story brick structure known as the river house once contained San Antonio's first natatorium.
-When SACS restored the homestead's properties, they covered the river house pool with flooring and began using the structure for their activities.